What is Scope in Python?

 print(obj._protected_attribute) # Output: 20

-1. Private attributes: Private attributes are indicated by prefixing a double underscore (__) to the attribute name.
+) to the attribute name.
 This causes name mangling to occur, making it harder to access the attribute from outside the class.
 Private attributes are intended to be accessed only within the class that defines them.

 Example: